rpmoseley/pyisam/doc/dynamicdef.rst

-Fields are added by calling the 'append' method of the dynamic table definition object and should be instances of 'tabdefns.CharColumn', 'tabdefns.TextColumn', 'tabdefns.ShortColumn', 'tabdefns.LongColumn', 'tabdefns.FloatColumn', 'tabdefns.DoubleColumn', or derived classes.
+Fields are added by calling the 'append' method of the dynamic table definition object and should be instances of 'tabdefns.CharColumn', 'tabdefns.TextColumn', 'tabdefns.ShortColumn', 'tabdefns.LongColumn', 'tabdefns.FloatColumn', 'tabdefns.DoubleColumn', 'tabdefns.DateColumn', 'tabdefns.MoneyColumn', 'tabdefns.SerialColumn' or derived classes.

 To add a series of fields call the 'extend' method instead of 'append' passing a sequence of the same instances as the 'append' method.